-But the goal of the practice isn’t simply to attract customers to your business.
-Reputation management can also help create a strong employer brand.
-This, in turn, develops your organization’s ability to attract and retain top talent: a key growth and success driver for any business.
+Employer reputation management develops your organization’s ability to attract and retain top talent: a key growth and success driver for any business.

 With this in mind, let us examine your keys to success when it comes to employer reputation management.
 You’ll notice that all of these involve an executive commitment to become a more employee-centric organization.

-While employees won’t always find it easy to be upfront with their managers and bosses, it’s critical that you are able to ask relevant and insightful questions.
+Your employer branding efforts start with your ability to get to the heart of employer-employee conversations.
+Employees won’t always find it easy to be upfront with their managers and bosses so it’s critical that you ask relevant and insightful questions.

 - “How can we make your work more fun?”